karimdaghari/gutenberg-search/README.md

 #### MUI, AntUI and the likes

-I don't have anything against the other libraries, it's a matter of personal preference.
+I don't have anything against them, at this point/scale it's a matter of personal preference.

 ### Why did you use CSR instead of SSR?

-Since there's no SEO-related need to address, from a UX perspective CSR is better as it's *seemingly, perceivably* faster, for instance: it's better to show a skeleton than a blank page even though the load time is more or less the same (although technically there **is** a difference, it's negligible and doesn't justify the cost incurred from a UX perspective).
+Since there's no SEO-related need to address, from a UX perspective, CSR is a better fit as it's *seemingly and perceivably* faster, for instance: it's better to show a skeleton than a blank page even though the load time is more or less the same (although technically there **is** a difference, it's negligible and doesn't justify the cost incurred from a UX perspective).

 ### Why are there no tests?

-I believe that tests are a form of premature optimization.
-Don't get wrong, from a technical perspective they're important but they require that certain conditions be met like, *but not limited to*:
+For this project, tests would've been a form of premature optimization.
+Don't get wrong, from a technical perspective they're important but they require certain conditions be met like, *but not limited to*:

 - Testing things manually would take a lot more time than doing automated testing.
-- The project is stable enough that most of it requirements are well set.
+- The project is stable enough/most of it requirements are well defined/set.
 - There's a team of at least 3 working on various components of the project.

 ## Things that could be improved